Home

 - From time to time CCC runs events such as the World Environment Day,

-Walk Against Warming, etc. Volunteers are always needed to help
+Walk Against Warming, etc. Volunteers to help

 with these events.
-Let the coordinator know that you would like
+Let the coordinator know that you would

 to be involved.